peterpothmann/BioPrint/README.md

 # BioPrint
-This repsository contains additonal ressources for my master thesis "Framework for land use specific biodiversity damage attribution".
-Data subsets and code can be made available upon request.
+This repository contains additional resources for my master thesis "Framework for land use specific biodiversity damage attribution".
+Data subsets can be made available upon request.